Explicit View-labels Matter: A Multifacet Complementarity Study of Multi-view Clustering: Experiments

 \subsubsection{The Impact of Cluster-assignment Enhancement}

-In this part, we evaluate the impact of cluster-assignment enhancement on the performance.
-Table 6 and Table 7 report the results.
-As shown in Table 6 and Table 7, The introduction of cluster-assignment enhancement does further improve the performance of the model.
-MCMVC++ beats MCMVC+ in all metrics on most datasets, except for Caltech-3V and BDGP, where it is comparable, e.g., $0.686$ vs $0.690$ in terms of ACC, $0.604$ vs $0.606$ in terms of NMI, and $0.697$ vs $0.701$ in terms of PUR on Caltech-3V.
+In this part, we evaluate the impact of cluster-assignment enhancement on the performance, and Table 8 reports the results.
+As shown in Table 8, The introduction of cluster-assignment enhancement does further improve the performance of the model.
+MCMVC+ with CE module beats MCMVC+ without CE module in all metrics on almost all datasets, except for Caltech-3V, where it is comparable, e.g., $0.686$ vs $0.690$ in terms of ACC, $0.604$ vs $0.606$ in terms of NMI, and $0.697$ vs $0.701$ in terms of PUR.